-I’ve seen recently both on Critique Circle and on Amazon KDP (Kindle Direct Publishing, i.e., self published) works by teenagers who want to be writers.
-Even some novella-length stuff.
+I’ve seen recently, both on Critique Circle and on Amazon KDP (Kindle Direct Publishing, i.e., self-published), works by teenagers who want to be writers.
+Novels, short stories, and everything in between.
 Admirable as their ambition is, their writing is horrible.
 And there’s a good reason: you, young writer, are still a kid.
-Even if you’re eighteen or nineteen, you’re a semi-educated kid, trying to do something that requires an education.
-(High school is not an education, at best it gives you the foundation and tools you need to get an education) Here’s my advice:
+Even if you’re eighteen or nineteen, or twenty, or twenty-one, you’re a semi-educated kid, trying to do something that requires an full college education.
+(High school is not an education.
+At best it gives you the foundation and tools you need to get an education).
+Here’s my advice:

-Get an education.
-Preferably at a bona fide university, but lacking that, at least an education on the basics of writing, even if you have to take online classes.
+Get a college education.
+Lacking that, at least learn the basics of writing, even if you have to take online classes.
+Which leads to . . .

 Learn the craft.
 Writing is not an art, it’s a craft.
-Coming up with the story is art, the craft is being able to put it down in proper form.
-Not only proper grammar, punctuation, spelling, and no passive voice (ok, not much passive voice), but also proper story structure, character development, scene/sequel, and so forth.
-This requires, first, an education, then lots of hard work and practice.
+Coming up with the story is art.
+Maybe the use of language can be called an art.
+But being able to put it down in proper form is a craft.
+Not only proper grammar, punctuation, spelling, and no passive voice (ok, not much passive voice), but also proper story structure, character development, scene/sequel structure, and so forth.
+This requires an education, then lots of hard work and practice.

 Live a little.
 An eighteen-year-old can only write from the experiences of a child.
 Fine, write YA stuff.
 But you can’t because you have not done parts 1 and 2.
 I don’t think anyone has enough life experience to be a decent writer until they’re about forty.
 Of course, you don’t have to wait that long.
 Just learn how to write, then write about what you know (or can learn about).